 Opening Hours: Tuesdays, Thursdays, and Saturdays starting at approximately 7 pm (bookings essential).

-Location: Ara Tapu, Muri Beach, approximately 15 minutes drive from the main town of Avarua.
+Location: Ara Tapu, Muri Beach, approximately 15 15-minute drive from the main town of Avarua.

 Want to explore more of the Rarotongan food scene?
 Why not do a DIY food tour?

 Captain Andy’s Bar & Grill